 The Title IX office has kickstarted a new campaign supporting the SLC community as we STRIVE to eradicate sexual violence.
 One way to help fulfill this mission and make our campus a safer place for all is to learn what to do when you OBSERVE.
 Here is how to be an empowered and active bystander.

-Be an empowered bystander: someone who actively promotes a culture of safety by standing up and responding when they witness situations that threaten the health and safety of others.
+An empowered bystander is someone who actively promotes a culture of safety by standing up and responding when they witness situations that threaten the health and safety of others.

-While no one can ever truly prevent themselves and others from becoming a victim of violence, there are some ways to act as an empowered bystander:
+While no one can ever truly prevent themselves and others from becoming a victim of violence, here are some simple ways to help keep you and your friends safe:

 Keep an eye on your drinks and the drinks of friends

 Go out as a group, leave as a group.
 Watch out for your friends.

 Set up a code word or phrase you can use with your friends to signify when you are feeling uncomfortable